 I’ll admit, I was a victim of this misconception, too.

-I typically use the oven to cook black ribs and chicken.
+I typically use the oven to cook ribs and chicken.
 And in my experience, these dishes usually take around an hour to three hours to finish.

 3 Tips To Make Sure Every Steak Cooks to Perfection